jrd261/exp-docs/_pages/developers/tutorials/usingfeeds.md

 ![tutorial](/common_images/tutorials/feed_tutorial_3.png "feed tutorial 3")

 ## EXP player SDK
-The `EXP player SDK` will automatically be injected into the `HTML Apps` running on a `EXP player`.
+The [EXP Player APP SDK](/developers/reference/player-app-sdk/) will automatically be injected into all HTML apps running on an EXP player.
-The `EXP Player` fires a Javascript `load` function when the `SDK` is loaded.
+The EXP player fires a Javascript `load` function when the `SDK` is loaded.
 From here the `SDK` can be accessed using the `exp` object.
 For example getting configuration information: `exp.app.config`.

 ## App Start Point
-This is the starting point of the `Angular RSS HTML` app.
+This is the starting point of the Angular RSS HTML app.
 We are using `Bower` to manage the `Angular modules`.
-Alternative the modules can also be `downloaded` manually and included, or `CDN` links can be used.
+Alternatively, the modules can also be downloaded manually and included, or CDN links can be used.

 1. [Angular - Reference](https://angularjs.org/)